Sharing the love

 We learn in the documentary that Clemmons is gay, and Rogers’ show wasn’t quite ready for a public coming out.
 But Clemmons is clear that Rogers knew, and accepted and loved him for who he was.
 Knowing this provides extra punch when we see Clemmons singing, in his beautiful tenor: “There are many ways to say I love you.”

-We also see a quietly fierce Rogers in 1969, testifying before a Senate Subcommittee when funding for public television is being threatened.
+We also see a quietly fierce Rogers in 1969, testifying before a Senate subcommittee when funding for public television is being threatened.
 “I give an expression of care every day to each child to help him know that he is unique,” says Rogers, making eye contact with the grumpy Sen. John Pastore, who was fed up after two days of listening to rote speeches.
 “I feel that if we can make it clear that feelings are mentionable and manageable, we will have done a great service for mental health.”
 As Rogers continues, Pastore says he’s getting goosebumps.
 Then Rogers asks permission to share lyrics from a song about control.
 “What do you do with the mad that you feel?
 When you feel so mad you could bite?
 When the whole wide world seems oh, so wrong, and nothing you do seems very right?
 It’s great to be able to stop when you’ve planned a thing that is wrong — and be able to do something else instead.
 I can stop when I want to, can stop when I wish…”

 Later in his life, Rogers felt discouraged about the state of the world, especially after 9/11, and it was tough for him to connect to the optimism that fueled the show.